 What they do: Lower inflammation and help relieve pain.
 They don’t slow joint damage.

 How you take them: Many NSAIDs come as pills or tablets.
 Some need a doctor’s prescription.
 Others are sold “over the counter,” which means they don’t need a prescription.

 Side effects: NSAIDs can cause stomach problems, including bleeding.
-Some also have been linked to a greater risk of heart disease and should be used with caution in people who already have heart, liver, or kidney disease.
+They also have been linked to a greater risk of heart disease and stroke, especially in higher doses.
+NSAIDs should be used with caution in people who already have heart, liver, or kidney disease.